keboola/storage-api-js-client/README.md

 ### Deployment

 Deployment to NPM compiles the code from `src` directory to `lib` directory.
-Flow files are compiled to ES6 Javascript and original files are copied with `.flow` extension.
-(So e.g. `src/Buckets.js` is copied to `lib/Buckets.js.flow` and compiled to `lib/Buckets.js`).
+TypeScript files are compiled to ES6 Javascript.